piotrmiskiewicz/kyma-environment-broker/utils/archiver/scenario.md

 Run all the SQL statements defined in the [Statements to verify the archiver work](db_scripts.md#statements-to-verify-the-archiver-work) section.

-## Delete All instances_archived
+## Delete All Archived Instances

-Delete all rows from instances_archived table.
-It will be recreated once again.
-Make sure that the number of operations were not decreased (deletion was not performed)
+Make sure that the number of operations were is not decreased (deletion was not performed).
+Delete all rows from the instances_archived table (it will be recreated during next archiver execution).
 ```sql
 delete from instances_archived;
 ```

 ## Enable Archiving and Deletion of Operations and Instances at the End of Deprovisioning

-Set the following configurations for KEB:
+1. Set the following configurations for KEB:
 ```
 archiving:
     enabled: true